 Public History

-My public history and digital humanities practice began modestly more than 25 years ago when I worked as part-time tour guide at a historic house museum in Richmond, Virginia, while I was an M.A. student at the University of Richmond.
+My public history practice began modestly more than 25 years ago when I worked as part-time tour guide at a historic house museum in Richmond, Virginia, while I was an M.A. student at the University of Richmond.
 My year at Agecroft Hall, a reconstructed Tudor manor, coincided with a major interpretive shift in the museum from emphasizing material culture to a broader focus on the social history of Tudor and Stuart England.
 During my Ph.D. work at Tulane University, I became involved as a research assistant for an NEH-funded planning group that ultimately established a regional humanities center at Tulane.

 I was hired by Cleveland State University in 2003 on a 20th-century U.S./public history line, and my initial responsibilities in the latter included teaching Introduction to Public History and relaunching the history department’s internship program.
 Two years later, I collaborated with Mark Tebeau on a transit-oriented public history project that resulted in touchscreen kiosks in transit stations on Euclid Avenue that interpreted the street’s history through text, images, audio, and video.